Ion Vinea: Legacy

-In the 1980s, Stahl worried that Vinea's late publication had rendered him insignificant to Romanian letters, his novels "problematizing defects and qualities that are antique, and therefore uninteresting."
+In a 1971 piece, Romulus Dianu recorded his sadness that Vinea was no longer being read by his younger peers.
+A decade later, Stahl also worried that Vinea's late publication had rendered him insignificant to Romanian letters, his novels "problematizing defects and qualities that are antique, and therefore uninteresting."
 Contrarily, Monica Lovinescu asserted that Vinea's "frozen evolution" during socialist realism had rendered him "this paradoxical service: Ion Vinea is perhaps more relevant today than ever before."
 He was "young, the same age as those young people who cannot but search for new ways ahead, who cannot but recall with nostalgia [Vinea's] itinerary for poetic revolt."
 Unwittingly, however, Vinea's pronouncements on folk tradition and Romania's primacy in modern art were recycled during the late stages of communism by the protochronist nationalists, who used them against the West.

 The corpus of Vinea's works, put out by Editura Dacia in the 1970s, had important omissions and, Ungureanu notes, presented Vinea as "a star among the underground communists whom the new epoch had honored time and again." Țara poeților ("Land of Poets"), a 1971 anthology put out by Editura Albatos for the Communist Party's golden jubilee, had a poem by Vinea—despite him being a non-communist.
 In 1983, writer Nicolae Țic placed Vinea among the interwar authors who had intervened "to preserve a democratic climate, in support of the common man, of the worker and the peasant".
 Also then, historian Mihai E. Ionescu described Vinea's contribution to Evenimentul Zilei among the acts of infiltration "by journalists of democratic and anti-fascist orientation".
 In the anti-communist exile, poet Ion Caraion, himself a one-time member of the Iron Guard, reminded the public that Vinea had been one of the "known adversaries of the Iron Guard whom the communist regime had sentenced for their 'fascism'".